 When we start learning Thai Massage there’s a lot of emphasis on learning the techniques.
 Of simply learning to do a massage, learning a specific sequence.
 And … that’s perfectly alright.

-Usually, Thai Massage teachers also mention ergonomic issues for the practitioner, urging us to watch our alignment, to watch our back, to use our body weight and work from out our belly, and so on.
-And this also is… perfectly fine.
+Usually, Thai Massage teachers also mention ergonomic issues for the therapist, urging us to watch our alignment, to watch our back, to use our body weight and work from out our belly, and so on.
+In fact, yes, they do often address using correct body mechanics.
+And this also is … perfectly fine.

-What they often don’t tell us is that it’s almost impossible to make a decent living with Thai Massage without “losing your hands.”
+What they often don’t tell us is that it’s almost impossible to make a decent living with Thai Massage without “losing your hands,” that is, injuring your hands, fingers, or wrists.
 They won’t tell us, because what’s the point in teaching us to become a Thai Massage practitioner if it will ruin our health?

 And I know — it will mean different, adapted courses, other courses.
 It will mean changing the tradition — a bit.
 But it’s worth it.
 It’s necessary.

 Because who wants to lose his hands?
 And who wants to be responsible for his or her massage students damaging the hands?
 And tell me, who is in need of a crippled massage therapist?